andersenpickard/cmor438/Unsupervised Learning/K-Means Clustering & Principal Component Analysis/README.md

-## K-Means Clustering: MLB Pitcher Dataset
+## K-Means Clustering and Principal Component Analysis: MLB Pitcher Dataset

-This project implements K-Means Clustering applied to a dataset of MLB pitcher statistics from Baseball Savant.
+This project implements K-Means Clustering and Principal Component Analysis applied to a dataset of MLB pitcher statistics from Baseball Savant.

 ## What is K-Means Clustering?